-A smart phone application (“app”) will be available through I-tunes or the Google Play Store to collect and submit your data.
+A smart phone application (“app”) is freely available through the Apple App Store or the Google Play Store to collect and submit your data.
 The app needs to be downloaded before going into the field and activated where a cell signal exists.
 The app will store the data and automatically upload the data to a central computer server when a signal is available.
-Real-time comparison to other data will be possible via the app.
+Real-time comparison to other data is possible via the app.
 If you do not have a smart phone, or would prefer not to use the app, paper data sheets (Appendix A) are also available.
 If you use paper data sheets, please submit the data you collect to our online database at aviddeer.com.
 The web site will also allow you to visualize your data and compare your results to others in your area.Site Description

 A site data sheet should be completed the first year you sample, and includes general information about site location, ownership, conditions, common species, and a basic map.
 Much of the information on the site data sheet is required to be able to enter your data into the web site.
 Unless conditions (ownership, most common species, average basal area, or average tree diameter) change, a new site data sheet does not need to be completed in future years of monitoring.Plot Description